 English Proverb: Actions speak louder than words

 Origin:

 People often use this expression when they want to criticize someone who says one thing but does something else.
-Actually the word speak in this proverb does not refer just to the spoken word, but to demonstrating or showing.
+Actually, the word spoken in this proverb does not refer just to the spoken word, but to demonstrating or showing.
 In other words what someone actually does would be much more important than what they say they will do.

+English Proverb: Actions speak louder than words